 Generosity is regarded as a mindful attitude.
 Jon Kabat-Zinn added it to his initial list of seven attitudes that are found in his book Full Catastrophe Living, along with gratitude.
-How is it now seen as a mindful attitude and how can you develop the attitude through your photography?
+This post will detail what it is and explain how can you develop the attitude through your photography.

 What is Generosity?

 Generosity is defined as the quality of being kind and generous, and it is a key element of many religions.
 In Christianity it is known as charity and we are told that ‘it is better to give than to receive.’